DATE KSA Ignites Innovation Across Industries

 Sponsors & Partners at DATE KSA:

-Lead Sponsor: Mastercard ; ICT Cloud Gold Sponsor: CoinW ; Alnafitha IT ; TORSECURE CYBER LLP Silver Sponsors: Rednderpub; Snowflake; M2; Stock Gro; com Strategic AI Sponsor: INEXA Bronze Sponsors: BEINEX; DRUID; FourNXT; Smart Chain; Nomu group Keynote Partner: GameIN Exhibitor: Aventior; Triterras; Vault; ICS Financial Systems LTD; Masroofi Startup Exhibitors: Everest IMS; Red Buffer; TechMango; Ilegal Technologies; Infohensive; CSP Solutions; Hyper AutoX; Monak; Sapid Blue; SDK Finance; Loan; GRC 360; Ceron; Autosphere; A352; Candlestick; SDLC Corp Strategic Fintech Partner: MENA Fintech Association Association Partners: hashtag(#)web3; Mysan; ITEE; Fintech Association of Sri Lanka; Alliance of Digital Finance Associations; Fintech Association of Japan; World Alliance of International Finance Centers; Frankfurt Main Finance Business Broadcast Partner: CNBC Arabia Official Digital Media Partner: Akhtar Official Media Partner: Al Bilad Official Newspaper Partner: The Fintech Times Official Content Distribution Partner: ZEX PR Wire
+Lead Sponsor: Mastercard ; ICT Cloud Gold Sponsor: CoinW ; Alnafitha IT ; TORSECURE CYBER LLP Silver Sponsors: Rednderpub ; Snowflake ; M2 ; Stock Gro ; Checkout Strategic AI Sponsor: INEXA Bronze Sponsors: BEINEX ; DRUID ; FourNXT ; Smart Chain ; Nomu group Keynote Partner: GameIN Exhibitor: Aventior ; Triterras ; Vault ; ICS Financial Systems LTD ; Masroofi Startup Exhibitors: Everest IMS ; Red Buffer ; TechMango ; Ilegal Technologies ; Infohensive ; CSP Solutions ; Hyper AutoX ; Monak ; Sapid Blue ; SDK Finance ; Loan ; GRC 360 ; Ceron ; Autosphere ; A352 ; Candlestick ; SDLC Corp Strategic Fintech Partner: MENA Fintech Association Association Partners: hashtag(#)web3 ; Mysan ; ITEE ; Fintech Association of Sri Lanka ; Alliance of Digital Finance Associations ; Fintech Association of Japan ; World Alliance of International Finance Centers ; Frankfurt Main Finance Business Broadcast Partner: CNBC Arabia Official Digital Media Partner: Akhtar Official Media Partner: Al Bilad Official Newspaper Partner: The Fintech Times Official Content Distribution Partner: ZEX PR Wire

 About Trescon